robertseaton/fregerator/README.md

 * Early versions of the codebase are inspired by some of the work on Benedict Eastaugh's [hatt](https://github.com/beastaugh/hatt).

-I have benefited greatly from many different papers.
+I have benefited greatly from many different papers:

-* The representation of first-order logic was informed by Kenneth Knowles's article in *The Monad Reader*, ["First-Order Logic `a la Carte"](http://www.haskell.org/wikiupload/6/6a/TMR-Issue11.pdf).
+* The representation of first-order logic was informed by Kenneth Knowles's article in *The Monad Reader*, ["First-Order Logic à la Carte"](http://www.haskell.org/wikiupload/6/6a/TMR-Issue11.pdf).